By Anthony Caruso III| Publisher

 Normally, a 6-6 record would qualify your team for a Bowl game.
 Instead, due to violations, outside of the escort service call, and in relation to allegations involving former Rebel Laremy Tunsil, the school self-imposed a Bowl game ban for this season.

 Luke has been with the Rebels since the 2012 season when he was hired as their co-offensive coordinator/offensive line coach.
-He was previously a player for the Rebels, as he was a center in 1995 to 1998.
+He was previously a player for the Rebels, as he was a center from 1995 to 1998.